JaredReisinger/order-fetcher/README.md

 If you don’t have too many historical orders on your site, your first request can be as simple as `orders host1`.
 If you have a lot of orders, however, that command can take a while.
 Using the `--after` option to only include orders on-or-after a particular date (like `orders host1 --after 2019-07-01`) can dramatically improve performance.

 ## Usage

-As of v1.0, `order-fetcher` now also installs as the command `orders`, and uses a more “subcommand”-style command-line (like git, npm, and other tools).
-It also uses the host nicknames (as defined above, in [Getting Started](#getting-started)) as subcommand shortcuts rather than the older and more-verbose `--host hostname` flag.
-Note that you can still use `orders get --host host1 ...` rather than `orders host1 ...`, but you’ll find that the newer second invocation is more natural and involves less typing.

 When all else fails, `orders --help` (or `order-fetcher --help`) lists all of the available options.